Setup Reverse-Proxy with Docker + Traefik + Nginx + PHP + MySQL + Mosquitto + phpMyAdmin + Basic Authentication

 # support" section.
 Only one of certificate or PSK encryption support can be

-# enabled for any listener.# The psk_hint option enables pre-shared-key support for this listener and also
+# The psk_hint option enables pre-shared-key support for this listener and also

 # acts as an identifier for this listener.
 The hint is sent to clients and may